 Place the currants, sultanas, raisins, cherries, mixed peel and brandy into a large bowl, cover and leave to soak overnight.

-Cover the top of the cake with tin foil.
-Make a small hole in the centre.
+To protect the outer edge of the cake from burning – Cover the top of the cake with tin foil or greaseproof paper.
+Make a small hole in the centre for steam to escape.

 Cut a piece of greaseproof paper long enough to wrap around the cake tin.
 Fold into four lengthways and wrap around the cake tin, secure with sticky tape.